Special Collections & Archives

 John Kennedy Toole’s posthumously published novel A Confederacy of Dunces won the Pulitzer Prize in 1981 after Toole’s mother appealed to author and then Loyola faculty member Walker Percy for help in getting it published.
 While there is no definitive “first manuscript” for the book, this manuscript was donated by Lyn Hill Hayward, a longtime friend of Walker Percy’s, and described by her as the manuscript given Percy by Thelma Toole.

 Norman Treigle was a 1950s Loyola music student who went on to an impressive singing career with the New Orleans Opera and the New York City Opera.
-The collection consists of nine boxes containing correspondence, programs, press clippings, contracts, and scrapbooks.
+The collection consists of correspondence, programs, press clippings, contracts, scrapbooks, and audiovisual material.